 Talk about CF with your loved one

 You can talk to your child about CF at any stage, when you feel comfortable.
-It’s good to teach them about it when they’re young to help them understand the importance of avoiding germs, eating right, and doing treatments.
-Talking about CF can also help prepare your child to take on more responsibility in the future.
+It’s good to teach them about it when they’re young to help prepare them to take on more responsibility in the future.

 Talk about classroom illnesses.
 Let the teacher know that your child may get sick more easily if others are sick, so it’s important for you to know about any illnesses going around.
 You may also want to discuss the importance of frequent hand washing as a way to minimize the risk of infection for your child.